Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

   ]),
 };
 ```
-*<p style="text-align: center;">For this <Button\> component, PropTypes provide clues on props to pass in.
-As can be surmised, a small, long button would be declared as <Button size="sm" length="long"\> </p>*
+*<p style="text-align: center;">For this <Button\> component, PropTypes provide clues on the component's props.
+From these hints, a developer can guess that a small, long button would be declared as <Button size="sm" length="long"\> </p>*

-Since comprehensive documentation is difficult to maintain, we rely on PropTypes and cleanly written code to provide clues on how to use each component.
-We recommend new developers take time to play with the components in [`components/`](https://github.com/hackforla/CivicTechJobs/tree/main/frontend/src/components).
+Because comprehensive documentation is difficult for a small team to maintain, we rely on PropTypes and cleanly written code to provide clues on how to use each component.
+We recommend new developers take time to play with the components in [`components/`](https://github.com/hackforla/CivicTechJobs/tree/main/frontend/src/components) to fully understand how to utilize them.

 ## Components

-While we can use pure CSS as our styling sheet, using SCSS with React components vastly improve our ability to standardize our components beyond just styling.
+While we can use pure CSS as our styling sheet, using SCSS with React components allows us to standardize our components in a powerful way.
 Componentization allows:

 - quick customizations through React props
 - standardizations to our components for accessibility
 - reuse of the same component across multiple pages
-- updating designs by simply readjusting the base component
+- updating designs by simply editting the base component

 Because of these benefits, we use a component-first approach to developing web pages.
 Please componentize as much as possible and use them to build high-quality web pages!

 As a note, the DS is put together based on industry trends and practices.
-If you had ever explored Bootstrap, MUI, or Atlassian Design System, you will see many similiaries between their components and ours.
+If you have ever explored Bootstrap, MUI, or Atlassian Design System, you will see many similiaries between their components and ours.

 ### Layout and Columns